-UTT season 6: Reigning champions Dempo Goa Challengers face resolute U Mumba TT in semi-final 2 - www.lokmattimes.com
+UTT Season 6: Reigning Champions Dempo Goa Challengers face resolute U Mumba TT in semi-final 2 - www.lokmattimes.com

 Back-to-back champions and the only team to have won two UTT titles, Goa finished second in the table with three tie wins and 44 points.
 U Mumba, who last made the playoffs in Season 3, return to the knockouts after finishing third with two points fewer.
 The winner of this tie will face first-time finalists Jaipur Patriots in the Grand Finale on Sunday.

-Staged under the aegis of the Table Tennis Federation of India (TTFI) and promoted by Niraj Bajaj and Vita Dani, IndianOil UTT continues to grow as a premier professional league.
-All 23 ties, over 16 action-packed days, will take place at Ahmedabad's EKA Arena.
+Staged under the aegis of the Table Tennis Federation of India (TTFI) and promoted by Niraj Bajaj and Vita Dani, UTT continues to grow as a premier professional league.
+All 23 ties, over 16 action-packed days, will take place at Ahmedabad's EKA Arena, with tickets available only on BookMyShow.

 Dempo Goa Challengers have alternated wins and losses throughout the league stage but remain a powerhouse led by Harmeet Desai and the dominant Zeng Jian, who won all five of her matches and dropped just one game across the league phase.
 Zeng also played a key role in the mixed doubles, partnering Harmeet for two important wins.